chanzuckerberg/shasta-docs/docs/faq.md

 ## Do I need to preprocess my reads?

-No. Shasta accepts unprocessed reads as input in .fasta or .fastq format.
-Compressed files are not supported, so make sure you decompress them before running Shasta.
+No. Shasta accepts unprocessed reads as input in .fasta or .fastq formats.
+Compressed files are not supported, so make sure you decompress reads before running Shasta.

 Any reads shorter than the Reads.minReadLength (default 10000) containing bases with repeat counts >255 are automatically discarded.
 You can adjust the minimum read length in the assembly using the Reads.minReadLength.

 ## Does it matter what version of Guppy I used to basecall my reads?

 Yes.
-For optimal results, please basecall your ONT reads with the latest version of Guppy 5 or 6 using the super accuracy mode.
+For optimal results, please basecall your ONT reads with the latest version of Guppy (5 or 6) using the super accuracy mode.
 If your reads are Guppy 4 or earlier, it is worth re-basecalling them before running an assembly.

 ## Can I run Shasta using Docker?

-Yes!
-Documentation can be found in the [Shasta man pages](https://chanzuckerberg.github.io/shasta/Docker.html){:target="_blank"}
+Yes.
+The documentation can be found in the [Shasta man pages](https://chanzuckerberg.github.io/shasta/Docker.html){:target="_blank"}

 ## What is the minimum read coverage required for standard ONT reads?